ayeletza/BondIT-Global/README.md

 # BondIT-Global
-A basic code to determine a success or a failure of a givan flight.
+A basic code to determine a success or a failure of a given flight.

 In <i>Code</i> directory you can find all the code.